-- Incorporate, integrate and apply a broad body of knowledge to the delivery of care in order to practice compassionate, culturally competent, patient-centered, research-based, cost-effective, clinical care in various settings using the core competencies and knowledge that underlie state and national standards of practice. - Assume responsibility for professional development and life-long learning in an ever-changing and challenging healthcare environment. - Exercise clinical judgment and make ethical decisions using critical thinking to deliver and evaluate high-quality, safe, evidence-based care across the lifespan and the continuum of care - Communicate effectively in writing, orally, and electronically with all members of the interdisciplinary healthcare team, including clients, families, communities, and their support systems. - Demonstrate professional attitudes and behaviors that incorporate clients' rights, and professional codes and standards. - Understand the micro- and macro- systems that influence health care delivery in order to achieve quality patient outcomes that address health care disparities within economic boundaries.
+- 1. Incorporate, integrate and apply a broad body of knowledge to the delivery of care in order to practice compassionate, culturally competent, patient-centered, research-based, cost-effective, clinical care in various settings using the core competencies and knowledge that underlie state and national standards of practice. - 2.
+Assume responsibility for professional development and life-long learning in an ever-changing and challenging healthcare environment. - 3.
+Exercise clinical judgment and make ethical decisions using critical thinking to deliver and evaluate high-quality, safe, evidence-based care across the lifespan and the continuum of care - 4.
+Communicate effectively in writing, orally, and electronically with all members of the interdisciplinary healthcare team, including clients, families, communities, and their support systems. - 5.
+Demonstrate professional attitudes and behaviors that incorporate clients' rights, and professional codes and standards. - 6.
+Understand the micro- and macro- systems that influence health care delivery in order to achieve quality patient outcomes that address health care disparities within economic boundaries. - 7.
+Use critical inquiry and information technology to participate in quality improvement processes.